 Ribbeting news, theme park fans!
 Universal Orlando Resort confirmed in March 2021 that it was restarting work on its coming theme park, Universal's Epic Universe!
 While construction did immediately resume, it will still take several months to get back up to speed as Universal restaffs and reassembles teams.
 Hoppy times!

-Universal Orlando Resort announced a fourth theme park called Universal's Epic Universe last summer.
-Back in August 2019, teasers were released, promising that something EPIC was in the works, and we couldn't wait to hear the news.
+You might recall, Universal announced a fourth theme park called Universal's Epic Universe in summer 2019.
+Teasers were released, promising that something EPIC was in the works, and we couldn't wait to hear the news.
 Sure enough, the announcement was huuuuuge, and we all leapt with excitement!
 We eventually learned that Universal's Epic Universe was originally set to open in 2023 and Super Nintendo World would be one of the lands inside the park.
-However, due to the COVID-19 pandemic, further development has been postponed in the meantime.
-We're staying hopful that plans and construction will resume in the future!
+Due to the COVID-19 pandemic, further development was postponed, so this latest update is welcomed news.

 Not too many details have been released about Universal's Epic Universe, but here is what we know so far — and you can bet we'll keep you updated as we learn more.
 Here we go!

 Universal's Epic Universe promises to "take guests on a journey where beloved stories expand into vibrant lands."
 In addition to these lands, the new theme park will feature an entertainment center, hotels, shops, restaurants and more.